 - A sedentary lifestyle.

 How is Cardiac Arrest Treated?

-- Healthy Lifestyle: following the medical advice you receive, having regular check-ups with your doctor as well as making positive lifestyle changes can reduce your risk of sudden cardiac arrest.
-LINK: See healthy lifestyle section on website (use standard wording from other sections)
+- Healthy Lifestyle: Following the medical advice you receive, having regular check-ups with your doctor as well as making positive lifestyle changes can reduce your risk of sudden cardiac arrest.
+See Croí’s advice for Living a Healthy Life here.

 Early intervention can increase the chance of a person surviving a cardiac arrest by more than 50%.
 Find out where your nearest AED is located.
 If there isn’t any, encourage your community group, school or workplace to support the installation of AEDs.
 If you would like to learn CPR, contact Croí to enrol in a cardiac first responder course.